eelkebrouwers/About-Me/README.md

 - 👋 Hi, I’m @eelkebrouwers
-- 👀 I’m interested in data analytics and visualization
+- 👀 I’m interested in data analytics
 - 🌱 I recently finished the Data Analyst nanodegree program from Udacity and share here my projects
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 If you want to get in contact drop me a message on LinkedIn: https://www.linkedin.com/in/eelke-brouwers-25369929/

 <!---
 eelkebrouwers/eelkebrouwers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.